 - Application process.
 Money lenders who offer easy online applications, fast approvals, and good customer service can make the money lending process more convenient for you.

 - Collateral.
 Ask yourself if you want a secured loan or an unsecured loan.
-Find out more about secured and unsecured personal loans, as well as secured and unsecured car loans, to find out which one is more suited for you.

 - Interest rates.
 To reduce the total cost of your loan, find the lowest fixed rate or variable rate, you can get with your credit score.
 Also, check out the APR, which includes the interest rate plus all the additional fees.